Skip navigation

 Annette Hand

-Professor Hand is a clinical academic, specialising in the field of Parkinson's disease.
-Her research interests include examining motor and non-motor features of Parkinson's, sexual dysfunction and information provision.
-She is leading on a longitudinal study examining the care needs in people with moderate to advanced disease and aspects related to care home placement.
-Professor Hand is currently leading on a project that is examining the scope and role of the Parkinson's Nurse across the UK.
+Professor Hand is a clinical academic, specialising in the field of Parkinson's disease, nurisng research, patient safety and informal carers.
+Her research interests include examining motor and non-motor features of Parkinson's, sexual dysfunction, care needs in Parkinson's and transitions of care.
+She is led on a longitudinal study examining the care needs in people with moderate to advanced disease and aspects related to care home placement and a project that examined the scope and role of the Parkinson's Nurse across the UK.
+She is currently leading an NIHR award to examine the feasibility and acceptability of a digital intervention for carers for people with Parkinson's.
+Professor Hand is also part of the Newcastle PSRC, and co-theme lead looking at safer transitions of care.

 • Please visit the Pure Research Information Portal for further information